-For Trump Supporters, ‘AOC Sucks’ Is The New “Lock Her Up’
+For Trump Supporters, ‘AOC Sucks’ Is The New ‘Lock Her Up’

 But while “lock her up” referred to Hillary Clinton, a seasoned opponent and Trump’s direct competition for the presidency, the vitriol against Ocasio-Cortez could be considered surprising, especially since as a first-term congresswoman she would not traditionally find herself in the partisan crosshairs of a sitting president.
 Ocasio-Cortez, for example, is indeed not running for president at this time, leaving a number of Democratic contenders that might be considered more appropriate targets for Trump and his supporters.

-None-the-less, the crowd did not erupt into that chant spontaneously.
+Nonetheless, the crowd did not erupt into that chant spontaneously.
 Trump Jr. clearly set the stage in his opening remarks.

 “Think about the fact that every mainstream, leading Democratic contender is taking the advice of a freshman congresswoman who three weeks ago didn’t know the three branches of government,” the younger Trump said.
-“I don’t know about you guys, but that’s pretty scary,” the president’s son continued as the the chant began.
+“I don’t know about you guys, but that’s pretty scary,” the president’s son continued as the chant began.

 Trump’s reference to the three branches of government recalled a verbal slip-up from Ocasio-Cortez in which she referred to the branches of government as chambers.
 She responded to the criticism quickly on Twitter.